marshall-strong/wickham/TAYLOR-Model-8754-Ice-Cream-Machine.md

 ![Figure 12](files/Taylor8754/Taylor8754_Figure12.png)

-* Lubricate the inside of the freezer door spout(s), top and bottom, and insert the draw valve(s) from the bottom until the slot in the draw valve(s) comes into view.
+* Lubricate the inside of the freezer door spouts, top and bottom, and insert the draw valves from the bottom until the slot in the draw valves comes into view.

 ![Figure 13](files/Taylor8754/Taylor8754_Figure13.png)

 6. Step 6: Install the draw handles.

-* Install the adjustable draw handle(s).
+* Install the adjustable draw handles.
 Slide the o-ring into the groove on the pivot pin, and lubricate.

 ![Figure 14](files/Taylor8754/Taylor8754_Figure14.png)